What Is the Average Insurance Agent Salary in 2025?

 Commission rates and bonuses will vary according to the agency or the terms of an individual employment contract.
 Captive insurance agents, for example, have a base salary, but they can also earn commission and bonuses.
 Independent insurance agents earn commission only but tend to earn higher figures from their commissions.

-How Do You Become an Insurance Agent?
+How To Become an Insurance Agent

 If you’re interested in pursuing a career as an insurance agent in the US, you will need to take the following steps: